innot/AdvPiStepper/README.md

 ## Requirements
 AdvPiStepper uses the [pigpio](http://abyz.me.uk/rpi/pigpio/) library to access the Raspberry Pi GPIO pins.
-It requires V76 of the library, which at the time of writing has not yet been uploaded to the PyPI archive and therefore has to be [installed manually](http://abyz.me.uk/rpi/pigpio/download.html).
+It requires at least V76 of the library, which at the time of writing has not yet been uploaded to the PyPI archive and therefore has to be [installed manually](http://abyz.me.uk/rpi/pigpio/download.html).

 ## Usage